BitcoinDesign/Guide/guide/designing-products/designing-products.md

 ### [Usage life cycle]({{ '/guide/designing-products/usage-life-cycle/' | relative_url }})

-All users start without any knowledge of Bitcoin or your particular product.
+All users start without any knowledge of bitcoin or your particular product.
 As we learn more, our understanding and needs change.
 As designers, it is essential to guide users through this experience.

 ---

 ### [Personal finance]({{ '/guide/designing-products/personal-finance/' | relative_url }})

-If we consider Bitcoin money, we need to consider how Bitcoin users think about their finances.
+If we consider bitcoin money, we need to consider how bitcoin users think about their finances.
 This page provides a simple framework that can serve as a starting point, deriving bitcoin software and hardware setups from common budgeting categories.

 ---

 ### [Getting to know your users]({{ '/guide/designing-products/getting-to-know-your-users/' | relative_url }})

 This section will give you some tips on how best to understand and develop knowledge about your users.

 ---

 ### [Common user flows]({{ '/guide/designing-products/common-user-flows/' | relative_url }})

-Most Bitcoin applications share certain user activities, from initial setup to making a transaction.
+Most bitcoin applications share certain user activities, from initial setup to making a transaction.
 It is vital to follow users' expected patterns and behaviors to reduce mistakes and enable seamless switching between products.

 ---